sesceu/sesc.eu/content/posts/bootstrap-hugo.md

 tags = ["hugoio", "gitlab", "nginx", "portainer", "docker", "watchtower", "ci/cd"] categories = ["HowTo"] description = ""
-image = "/p/bootstrap-hugo/title_picture.svg"
+image = "/images/2020-01-bootstrap-hugo/bootstrap-hugo.svg"
-type = "featured"
+type = "post"
 +++

 Last year, I decided to start a blog.
 Mostly because I consume a lot of blogs, e.g. when I look for new projects or need help building them.
 At that time I chose [ghost](https://ghost.org/) and I liked it, but recently I decided that I'd like to switch to [Hugo](https://gohugo.io/), mainly for two reasons: